B2B Marketing Platform

 More engaging content that prompted users to explore deeper into the marketing funnel

 On launch, doubleclick.com saw a 371% increase in engagement of active users (users who visited article content).
 Overall time-on-site increased 2X, with a 25% increase in returning visitors.
-Users who then viewed product pages were 30% more likely to view multiple DoubleClick products.
+Users who viewed product pages were 30% more likely to view multiple DoubleClick products.